-Could any better encouragement for the German Fascists be wished for?
-Gentlemen, you may threaten the independence of Denmark as much as you wish; you may interfere as much as you like in Danish affairs, the Danish Government does not present any demands concerning the security of its country!
+Could any better encouragement for the German fascists be wished for!
+Gentlemen, you may threaten the independence of Denmark as much as you wish; you may interfere as much as you like in Danish affairs, the Danish government does not present any demands concerning the security of its country!
 Those who are so little concerned with the question of security feel no need for allies.

-"In 40 years of political life, it has never entered my head to interfere in the question of how Sweden or Norway organise their defence."
+"In forty years of political life, it has never entered my head to interfere in the question of how Sweden or Norway organize their defense."

-But does not the new situation demand a closer approach to other democratic countries, and especially the Scandinavian countries?
+But does not the new situation demand a closer approach to other democratic countries and especially the Scandinavian countries?
 To this Stauning replies:

-"There is something else besides basing one's calculations on the north, and this 'something' is of importance in estimating the military and political line of Denmark."
+"There is something else besides basing one's calculations on the North, and this 'something' is of importance in estimating the military and political line of Denmark."

-Does this mean basing calculations on the south?
-On a bandit, armed to the teeth, who is stretching out his hand to the north?
-This is even going beyond the excessively sage policy of "not irritating the savage beast," so pointedly characterised by Comrade Dimitrov.
-For it means to leap right into the jaws of the Fascist beast: "Here you are, feast yourself, take another bite.
-We shall not defend ourselves, anyway."
+Does this mean basing calculations on the South?
+On a bandit armed to the teeth, who is stretching out his hand to the North?
+This is even going beyond the excessively sage policy of "not irritating the savage beast," so pointedly characterized by Comrade Dimitroff.
+For it means to leap right into the jaws of the fascist beast.
+"Here you are, feast yourself, take another bite.
+We shall not defend ourselves anyway."

-It is not at all surprising that after this, German Fascism speaks with the greatest praise of the leader of such a policy.
+It is not at all surprising that after this, German fascism speaks with the greatest praise of the leader of such a policy.

-The Völkischer Beobachter recommends the head of the Danish Government to continue the same "policy of neutrality."
+The Völkischer Beobachter recommends the head of the Danish government to continue the same "policy of neutrality."
 The Völkischer Beobachter also finds it reasonable for Denmark not to arm, because "even if Denmark provided itself with comparatively gigantic armaments, even this would not be an unquestionable guarantee of security."
-How splendidly this harmonises with Stauning's statement:
+How splendidly this harmonizes with Stauning's statement:

-"To seriously take up the question of a northern defensive alliance means to create a new danger zone."
+"To seriously take up the question of a Northern defensive alliance means to create a new danger zone."

 There is someone else to whom Stauning's speech is as welcome as it is to Berlin.
-This is the Trotskyist, Flyg, in Sweden, one of the foulest of renegades.
+This is the Trotskyite Flyg in Sweden, one of the foulest of renegades.
 Since Stauning's views aroused protests, Flyg hurried to his aid, and declared that he was also against any form of armaments whatever (except Hitler's, of course), and he considered that what Stauning said about Denmark was also applicable to Sweden.
-Flyg was consistent in "demanding" that Sweden follow the example of Germany and Japan, and resign from the League of Nations.
-What a specimen of corrupt fawning on German Fascism!
+Flyg was consistent in "demanding" that Sweden follow the example of Germany and Japan and resign from the League of Nations.
+What a specimen of corrupt fawning on German fascism!
 But this is merely a link in the whole chain of treachery.
-Flyg is an ardent defender of the Trotskyist gang of murderers, an individual who helps the Spanish Trotskyists in their splitting and undermining work, and who slanders the People's Front in France.
+Flyg is an ardent defender of the Trotskyite gang of murderers, an individual who helps the Spanish Trotskyites in their splitting and undermining work, and who slanders the People's Front in France.

-The German Fascists and their accomplices in Scandinavia have given indisputably clear proof by their comments on Stauning's speech that Stauning's policy does not correspond to the interests of the Scandinavian countries and does not serve the ends of the preservation of peace.
+The German fascists and their accomplices in Scandinavia have given indisputably clear proof by their comments on Stauning's speech that Stauning's policy does not correspond to the interests of the Scandinavian countries and does not serve the ends of the preservation of peace.

-The Danish and Swedish Conservatives opened up a particularly energetic campaign on the occasion of the Stauning speeches.
-The reactionaries would like to utilise the general situation to carry out their own reactionary plans of armaments, to strengthen their own positions, which would mean a threat to the democratic liberties won by the working people of the Scandinavian countries.
+The Danish and Swedish conservatives opened up a particularly energetic campaign on the occasion of Stauning's speeches.
+The reactionaries would like to utilize the general situation to carry out their own reactionary plans of armaments, to strengthen their own positions, which would mean a threat to the democratic liberties won by the working people of the Scandinavian countries.